TomDillane/bulls_rugby_club/README.md

 ### Strategy Plane

 The site is the online representation of a rugby club.
-Admins must be able to run the site overall, as is the case with the actual club.
+The club manager must be able to run the site overall, as is the case with the actual club.
 New members  must be able to join and optionally select a team as a player.
-Returning players must be able to log in and edit their profile.
+Returning players must be able to log in and edit their game availability.

 ### Scope Plane

-The scope of the site is to allow the admin to run the site in terms of content and the users to become members, edit their own information only and keep up to date in club affairs.
+The scope of the site is to allow the manager to run the site in terms of content and the users to become members, edit their own information only and keep up to date in club affairs.
  The site will include:
  + Home page with club overview
- + Latest news on club and team including results
+ + Team fixtures and results - both men and women
- + Team details
+ + Team details - both men and women
  + Log in option for members
  + Join option for new users
  + Option to join a team as a player
+ + Option for players to select game availability
+ + Option for the manager to schedule games, update results and delete games

 ### Structure Plane